Feuerfuchs/sass-ignis/README.md

 ## Fluid properties

-[Fluid typography](https://www.smashingmagazine.com/2016/05/fluid-typography/) is a technique where font sizes dynamically respond to the viewport size, thanks to viewport units like `vw`, `vh` and so on.
+[Fluid typography](https://www.smashingmagazine.com/2016/05/fluid-typography/) is a technique where font sizes dynamically respond to the viewport size using viewport units like `vw`, `vh` and so on.
 This concept can be generalized to work with any property that accepts a numeric input.

 ```scss